-Students in the categories mentioned above (5, 6, 7, 8, and 9) must sign a waiver before enrollment.
+Students in the categories mentioned above must sign a waiver before enrollment.

-North Central Texas College administers the THEA exam (see Quick THEA/COMPASS Testing) during a short period of time prior to the beginning of a semester's registration schedule.
-This is in addition to the six normally scheduled THEA examinations held across the state throughout the year.
-All students should contact the Advising, Counseling, & Testing Office to obtain information about dates and times of THEA testing.
-Refer to Texas Success Initiative in the NCTC Catalog for additional information.
+North Central Texas College administers the TSI Assessment during a short period of time prior to the beginning of a semester's registration schedule.
+This is in addition to the six normally scheduled TSI Assessment examinations held across the state throughout the year.
+All students should contact the Counseling & Testing Office to obtain information about the dates and times of TSI Assessment testing.
+Refer to Texas Success initiative in the NCTC Catalog for additional information.